yordanihl/angular-demo/README.md

 Displays tasks in List view and Table view.

 ## Table view
-Utilizes [Angular Data Grid](https://ag-grid.com/) to allow tasks to be sorted and filtered.
+- Utilizes [Angular Data Grid](https://ag-grid.com/) to allow tasks to be sorted and filtered.
+- Tasks may be edited by double-clicking on a cell.

 ## List view
 - Displays the tasks in a vertical list.